Duchy Home Farm: Sustainability, organic, and biodynamic farming

-The farm epitomises Prince Charles's belief of working with organic methods:
+The farm epitomises his belief of working with organic methods:

 Farming and sales

 Ingredients grown at the Home Farm are used in Duchy Originals products.
 This ranges from milk and pork to barley and grain.
 The farm supplies carrots and potatoes to restaurants, supermarkets, and local schools as a wholesaler.

-In 1998 they began operating a vegetable box scheme for homes within a 15-mile radius of Tetbury.
+In 1998, they began operating a vegetable box scheme for homes within a 15-mile radius of Tetbury.
 By 2010 they were selling over 250 boxes every week with an 8 acre section of the farm dedicated to the scheme.
 The growing demand for the boxes and requests from customers to choose their own produce led to the creation of The Veg Shed.

 The Veg Shed operated every Wednesday in a converted barn.
 It closed in May 2013 after eight years of trading because it was no longer making a profit; in 2014 the area given over for vegetable production was being grazed by rare breed pigs.
 The shop was known for its "evocative potting-shed smell" and for selling unusually shaped vegetables that would normally be rejected for sale in supermarkets.
 While most of the Veg Shed produce came from the Home Farm there were other items for sale from further away, including lemons and bananas.